yairk-create/flask-helm-deploy/README.md

 ---
 ## 🧰 Overview
 This project demonstrates how to package and deploy a simple Flask web app using Docker, Helm, and Kubernetes.
-It supports NFS volume mounting, namespace isolation, and NodePort service exposure.
+It features namespace isolation and exposes the app internally using a ClusterIP service for secure in-cluster access.
+To access the app externally, port forwarding or service type changes are required.

 ---